tact-lang/pitaya/README.md

 ## Overview

-Pitaya runs multiple AI coding agents in parallel, compares their results, and helps you pick the best outcome.
+Pitaya is an orchestrator for AI coding agents such as Claude Code and Codex CLI.
+It runs multiple agents in parallel, compares their results, and helps you pick the best outcome.
 Each agent works in an isolated Docker container with its own git branch, so you can explore alternative solution paths safely and quickly.
+You can also define arbitrary custom strategies to build your own multi-stage workflows.

 - Parallel strategies (simple, best-of-n, iterative, bug-finding, doc-review)
 - Clean TUI with live progress, costs, and artifacts
-- Plugin-agnostic runner (supports multiple tools via plugins)
+- Orchestrates Claude Code, Codex CLI, and others via plugins
+- Define arbitrary custom strategies (Python) for complex flows
 - Strict “agent commits only” mode; artifact-first, no destructive merges
 - Resumable runs with detailed logs and events